elemental/Elemental/doc/source/lapack-like/factorizations.rst

 and :math:`U` are as described above and :math:`P` is a permutation matrix.

 .. cpp:function:: void LU( Matrix<F>& A, Matrix<int>& p )

-   Ovewrites :math:`A` with the LU decomposition of :math:`PA`, where :math:`P` is represented by the pivot vector `p`.

 .. cpp:function:: void LU( DistMatrix<F>& A, DistMatrix<F,VC,STAR>& p )

-   Overwrites the distributed matrix :math:`A` with the LU decomposition of :math:`PA`, where :math:`P` is represented by the pivot vector `p`.
+   Overwrites the matrix :math:`A` with the LU decomposition of :math:`PA`, where :math:`P` is represented by the pivot vector `p`.

 :math:`LQ` factorization